Remy Zero

 Remy Zero was an American alternative rock band from Birmingham, Alabama, formed in 1989.
-It was composed of August Cinjun Tate (vocals, guitar), Shelby Tate (guitar, vocals, keyboards), Cedric LeMoyne (bass), Jeffrey Cain (guitar, vocals), and Louis Schefano (drums), who was later replaced by Gregory Slay (drums, percussion).
+It was composed of the brothers Cinjun Tate (vocals, guitar), Shelby Tate (guitar, vocals, keyboards), Cedric LeMoyne (bass), Jeffrey Cain (guitar, vocals), and Louis Schefano (drums), who was later replaced by Gregory Slay (drums, percussion).

 History

 The band was formed in Alabama in the late 1980s while the members were teenagers.
 The name Remy Zero came from an Alabama railroad worker featured in a box of 4-track tapes with 30 hours of songs, conversations, and trainyard sounds.
 Cinjun Tate reported in the Evening Times, "We decided to name the band after him in the hope that we might track down his relatives or something.
 We haven't found anyone yet."
 However, in an MTV interview, Tate described Remy Zero as a fictional prophet they had created.

 Before Remy Zero had released any full-length albums, Radiohead found their demo tape and invited them to be part of the US tour for The Bends.
 After that, Remy Zero moved from Alabama to Los Angeles to record their first album.

 The self-titled record received little recognition or sales.
 The subsequent album, Villa Elaine, generated some acclaim.
 It was recorded when the band was living in an apartment of the same name in Hollywood.
 Remy Zero's third album, The Golden Hum, was also received well.
 A 50-second version of the song "Save Me" from The Golden Hum was used as the theme song for WB/CW's Smallville during its ten-season run.
 The band's music was also featured on KCRW's Morning Becomes Eclectic radio show.
 The song "Shattered" was used in the films Crazy/Beautiful and Suicide Kings.
 "Fair", from Villa Elaine, was used in the films Garden State and Fanboys, "Prophecy" in She's All That and The Last Kiss, "Gramarye" appeared in Stigmata, and "Temenos (Here Come the Shakes)" played in the film The Chamber.
 Additionally, "Perfect Memory" played during the film The Invisible and the last episode of Smallville's first season.
 Remy Zero recorded a version of Art Garfunkel's song "Bright Eyes" for the 2002 charity album For the Kids.